Learning and Sharing Centre project

 - A formative and summative evaluation

-To accomplish this, GEM is working with a series of partners and collaborators, whose various strengths contribute to the content and delivery of the project:
+To accomplish this, GEM worked with a series of partners and collaborators, whose various strengths contributed to the content and delivery of the project:

 – Tyne and Wear Archives and Museums